bcdady/charts/bitnami/kafka/README.md

 If you are using Kafka ACLs, you might encounter in kafka-authorizer.log the following event: `[...]
 Principal = User:ANONYMOUS is Allowed Operation [...]`.

-By setting the following parameter: `auth.clientProtocol=mtls`, it will set the configuration in Kafka to `ssl.client.auth=required`.
-This option will require the clients to authenticate to Kafka brokers.
+By setting the following parameter: `listeners.client.protocol=SSL` and `listener.client.sslClientAuth=required`, Kafka will require the clients to authenticate to Kafka brokers via certificate.

 As result, we will be able to see in kafka-authorizer.log the events specific Subject: `[...]
 Principal = User:CN=kafka,OU=...,O=...,L=...,C=..,ST=... is [...]`.

-If you also enable exposing metrics using the Kafka exporter, and you are using `sasl_tls`, `tls`, or `mtls` authentication protocols, you need to mount the CA certificated used to sign the brokers certificates in the exporter so it can validate the Kafka brokers.
+If you also enable exposing metrics using the Kafka exporter, and you are using `SSL` or `SASL_SSL` security protocols protocols, you need to mount the CA certificated used to sign the brokers certificates in the exporter so it can validate the Kafka brokers.
 To do so, create a secret containing the CA, and set the `metrics.certificatesSecret` parameter.
 As an alternative, you can skip TLS validation using extra flags:

 ```console
 metrics.kafka.extraFlags={tls.insecure-skip-tls-verify: ""}